Gamini Dissanayake

 Dissanayake Mudiyanse Ralahamilage Lionel Gamini Dissanayake, PC (known as Gamini Dissanayake; ලයනල් ගාමිණි දිසානායක,காமினி திஸாநாயக்க; 20 March 1942 – 24 October 1994) was a prominent Sri Lankan politician, a powerful minister of the United National Party, and Leader of the Opposition.
-He was designated as the UNP candidate in the 1994 presidential election, but was then assassinated by the Liberation Tigers of Tamil Eelam (LTTE).
+He was designated as the UNP candidate in the 1994 presidential election, but was assassinated during election campaign by the Liberation Tigers of Tamil Eelam (LTTE).

 Early life and education

-He was born in Kandy as the second son of a family of seven children, his father was Andrew Dissanayake who served as an Member of Parliament and the Parliamentary Secretary to the Minister of Nationalised Services and Shipping in the Sri Lanka Freedom Party government of S.W.R.D.
+He was born in Kandy as the second-born son of a family of seven children.
+His father was Andrew Dissanayake, who served as a Member of Parliament and the Parliamentary Secretary to the Minister of Nationalised Services and Shipping in the Sri Lanka Freedom Party government of S.W.R.D.
 Bandaranaike.
 His mother was Welegedara Samaratunga Kumarihamy from Kotmale.
 The wealthy Dissanayake family resided in both Kandy as well as Nuwara Eliya.
 Dissanayake had his schooling at the prestigious Trinity College, Kandy.
 He later completed an MPhil in International Relations at the Wolfson College, Cambridge in 1992.